jdmonin/JSettlers2/doc/Readme.developer.md

 ## Current work to complete for v2.0.00 release

-- Robot AI:
-  - Refine ship planning/modeling, especially along coastal edges
-  - AI in SC_FOG may want more work to react to reveals and encourage exploration
 - Game/scenario framework:
   - Review scenarios' description text
   - Other expansions should be possible to add later within the framework